nerves-project/nerves_system_br/README.md

 The first time build takes a long time since it has to download and build lot of code.
-For the most part, you will not need to rebuild the SDK unless you switch platforms or need to add libraries and applications that cannot be pulled in by `rebar` or `erlang.mk`.
+For the most part, you will not need to rebuild Nerves unless you switch platforms or need to add libraries and applications that cannot be pulled in by `rebar` or `erlang.mk`.

-## Using the SDK
+## Using Nerves

 In order to use the cross-compiler and the version of Erlang built by Buildroot, you'll need to source a shell script to update various